therightdwight/taiylor-made/src/pages/posts/post-1.md

 3. **Making Blog Posts**: This is my first blog post!
 I now have Astro pages and Markdown posts!

-4. **Making Changes**: As I have gone through the tutorial I have made the necessary changes to alter the site to what I am envisioning.
+4. **Making Changes**: As Igo through the tutorial I will make the necessary changes to alter the site to what I am envisioning.

 ## What's next